soumya-m-k/first-app/index.md

  Developers can send http request to and API endpoint with required parameters. the API process the request and returns response in json format.

- This documentation covers authentication, how to get started, quickstart, request and response examples, code sample and troubleshooting.
+ This documentation covers
+  + authentication
+  + how to get started
+  + quickstart
+  +  request and response examples
+  +  code sample
+  +  troubleshooting